Ray O'Connor: Premier

 Soon after becoming premier, O'Connor sacked more than 200 workers at the Hospital Laundry Linen Service for striking and threatened to deregister their union.
 The workers were demanding a pay rise of $25 per week whereas the government was offering them an $11 per week pay rise.
 They were then told they could keep their jobs if they returned to work on 5 February.
 That day, they voted overwhelmingly against returning to work and they fought with police and picketed outside their workplace.
 By 3 pm that day, they accepted the $11 per week pay rise and returned to work.
 Later in February, the government approved a pay rise for nurses, who had been part of a prominent campaign against depressed wages a year previously.
 O'Connor was described in the Australian Journal of Politics and History as "anxious to assert that his administration would be compassionate and people-oriented".

 Three by-elections occurred on 13 March 1982: the Nedlands by-election to replace Court, the Swan by-election to replace retiring Labor MLA Jack Skidmore, and the South Metropolitan by-election to replace retiring Labor MLC Howard Olney.
-The Nedlands by-election had around a 10% swing towards the Labor Party, but nevertheless, Court's son Richard Court was elected.
-In the Swan by-election, Gordon Hill was elected upon a 3.6% swing towards Labor and in the South Metropolitan by-election, Gary Kelly was elected with a 4.3% swing towards Labor.
-O'Connor blamed the poor results for the Liberals on the unpopular Fraser government.
+The Nedlands by-election had around a 10 percent swing towards the Labor Party, but nevertheless, Court's son Richard Court was elected.
+In the Swan by-election, Gordon Hill retained the seat for Labor with a 3.6 percent swing to Labor, and in the South Metropolitan by-election, Garry Kelly retained the seat for Labor with a 4.3 percent swing to Labor.
+O'Connor blamed the poor results for the Liberals on the unpopular federal Fraser government.
 On 31 July, another by-election occurred for the North Province following the resignation of Liberal turned independent MLC Bill Withers.
-Tom Stephens of the Labor Party won with a 14% swing towards Labor.
+Tom Stephens of the Labor Party won with a 14 percent swing towards Labor.